sainimu78/Wishing/README.md

 # Niflect

-The C++ native-style type reflection.
+The C++ native-style type reflection framework.

+This is a concept currently in the experimental stage.

 ## [Experiment 1] The reflection code gen tool

-NiflectGenTool is a reflection code generation tool.
+The reflection code gen tool in Niflect, is called NiflectGenTool.
 Its usage steps are as follows:

 ### Step 1